$12.00/hr. Full Time Factory Jobs - MyNorth.com

 About $12.00/hr.
 Full Time Factory Jobs

-Local manufacturer seeks full time employees to train on days, transfer to off shifts.
+Local manufacturer seeks full time staff to fill variety of positions from welding to CNC to assembly to custodial.

 Job at a Glance